viriditas-org/viriditas-org.github.io/_sections/format.md

 ---

-The structure of Viriditas is modeled after the concept of an [unconference](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003905), which prioritizes attention and engagement with the partcipants.
-It will consist of four technical talks, interspersed with breakout sessions of small groups each to brainstorm ideas along three tracks.

-After each talk, the participants can select which track is most interesting and join a breakout session that focuses on that topic.
-The sessions will be participant-driven and guided by a facilitator who will encourage and support contributions from each member.
-Each group will contribute to a live slide deck to summarize the group's discussion.
-Please be aware that
-<span class="text-primary">**active participation is strongly encouraged**</span>.
+We strive to maximize information exchange and will prioritize discussion and engagement of all participants.
+Participants will be sorted into groups based on their expertise and interests.
+Each group will be mediated by a facilitator.
+Similar to a hackathon, over the course of the day, the groups will generate a hypothetical project plan to accomplish their goals.
+Periodic checkpoints will break up the sessions to guide and focus progress.
+At each checkpoint, a domain expert will discuss their work and thoughts on the projects.
+The day will end in a keynote and reception.

 The goal of this workshop is to have lively and productive discussions about tractable steps necessary to create life-support systems on Mars.
-We plan to coalesce the thoughts and conclusions into a review article and white paper that serve as a template for future study.
-We hope to create a stronger network of those who seek cross-disciplinary collaborations on the future of space exploration and that Viriditas will nucleate the formation of a more stable community of space-inspired biologists.
+Please be aware that <span class="text-primary">**active participation is strongly encouraged**</span>.
+We plan to coalesce the thoughts and conclusions into additional publications that drive future planning and engineering efforts.
+We hope to strengthen the network of those who seek cross-disciplinary collaborations on the future of space exploration and that Viriditas will nucleate the formation of a more stable community of space-inspired biologists.